pomutree/external_links_in_new_window/README.markdown

 ### Changelog:

-#### Current version:
+#### This fork:

 * Only open external & attachment links in new window.

 #### Base (forked) versions:
 #### 0.0.3

-Made compatible with Redmine 2.1.0 and above - thanks to @logical-and.
+* Made compatible with Redmine 2.1.0 and above - thanks to @logical-and.

 #### 0.0.2

-Links with external class also will be opened in new window - thanks to Florian Berninger.
+* Links with external class also will be opened in new window - thanks to Florian Berninger.

 #### 0.0.1

-First public release.
+* First public release.